Barcelona visitors can understand the power of Sagrada Familia by looking at one Tripadvisor snip:

 The €7.00 price tag to climb the stairs also isn’t great value compared to other superior, cheaper views in the city.
 There are insane panoramic views at Park Guell and Turo de la Rovira that I’d recommend first.

 Also, to ensure visitor safety the towers may be closed in bad weather.
-The hassle of having to get a refund may complicate your trip (but if you need one contact [email protected]) – but you should receive it within 30 days.
+The hassle of having to get a refund may complicate your trip (if you need one contact firstname.lastname@example.org) – but you should receive it within 30 days.

 My advice?
 Save the money for a roof terrace cocktail or get a guided tour of Sagrada Familia.